kevindelord/swift-style-guide/README.markdown

 }
 ```

-Please note the differences between the `// MARK: - ` and the missing `weak` references for the IBOutlets.
+Please note the differences between the `// MARK: - ` and the `weak` references for the IBOutlets.

 **Not Preferred:**